70+ Popular Hudson Valley Farmers Markets You Should Know About

 - I use the AccuWeather app everyday before I head out the door.

-- Some have food trucks on the premises.
+- Some Hudson Valley Farmers Markets have food trucks on the premises.

-- Check each individual site before visiting for any restrictions: No Pets, etc.
+- Check each individual sites before visiting for any restrictions: No Pets, etc.

 - Opening dates of markets vary.
 Check websites for updated information.